Skip to main content

 SignalWhere it appearsMetric it feeds

-MentionAI’s prose textShare of Voice
+MentionAI’s prose textShare of Voice, Appearance Rate

-CitationInline link in responseShare of Search
+CitationInline link in responseCitation Share

 SourceAI’s retrieval poolSelection Rate (denominator)

 A brand can appear as all three simultaneously: mentioned by name in the text, cited with a link, and present in the search results.
 Each is tracked independently.
+Whether a response is grounded is a property of the response itself and provides the context for reading citations and sources.

 A high number of source appearances with few citations means AI engines are finding your content but not selecting it.
 Focus on improving your Alignment Score to close that gap.